TheEimer/theeimer.github.io/_posts/scicomm.md

 ---
 layout: post
 title: Trying Science Communication During Your PhD Is A Great Idea!
+date: 2023-10-04
 description: SciComm can be great, even at a PhD level.
 Here's why.
-date: 2023-10-04
+featured: true
 ---

 ## Trying Science Communication During Your PhD Is A Great Idea!